top of page

 The Genesis of Automation: A History of Seeing in Flatland

-To understand the magnitude of this shift, we must first appreciate the legacy of 2D vision.
-Born from early academic projects in the 1960s and 70s, computer vision's first goal was to interpret a grid of pixels.
-By the 1990s, this technology was mature enough for the factory floor, where it excelled in highly structured and repeatable tasks:
+To grasp the significance of this shift, we must first understand the legacy of 2D vision.
+Originating from early academic projects in the 1960s and 70s, computer vision aimed to interpret grids of pixels.
+By the 1990s, this technology had matured enough for factory use, excelling in structured and repeatable tasks:

-• Presence/Absence Checks: Confirming a label was applied or a screw was inserted.
+• Presence/Absence Checks: Confirming that a label was applied or a screw was inserted.

 • 2D Measurement: Measuring the length and width of a part on a flat, well-lit surface.

-• Simple Guidance: Directing a robot to a component held in a fixed, known position by a jig.
+• Simple Guidance: Directing a robot to a component held in a fixed position by a jig.

-The success of 2D vision was entirely dependent on a controlled, rigid environment.
-The lighting, part orientation, and background had to be perfect.
-Any variation would cause the system to fail.
-The fundamental limitation was inescapable: 2D systems have no concept of an object's shape, distance, or orientation.
-The machine cannot tell the difference between a photograph of a bolt and the bolt itself.
-This "blindness" to the third dimension makes it wholly unequipped to handle the dynamic reality of the modern factory floor.
+The success of 2D vision relied entirely on a controlled, rigid environment.
+Perfect lighting, part orientation, and background were essential.
+Any variation could lead to failure.
+The fundamental limitation was clear: 2D systems lack understanding of an object's shape, distance, or orientation.
+They cannot differentiate between a photograph of a bolt and the bolt itself.
+This "blindness" to the third dimension leaves them ill-equipped to handle the dynamic reality of modern factory floors.

 Human Vision of Micro Parts